Ganon's Castle Walkthrough

 Shadow Barrier in Ocarina of Time

-Shoot the orb at the back of the room with a Light Arrow to dispel the Shadow Barrier.
+Inside the next room, shoot the orb with a Light Arrow to dispel the Shadow Barrier.
 Dispelling the barrier will return you to the Great Hall.

 Go to the East Great Fairy's Fountain